johnreyes96/mathematical-methods-and-optimization/README.md

-# Numerical methods and mathematical optimization
+# Numerical methods, mathematical optimization and operations research
-Repository of formulas and procedures of numerical methods and mathematical optimization done in Python.
+Repository of formulas and procedures of numerical methods, mathematical optimization and operations research done in Python and Jupyter Notebook.

 ## Numerical methods
 * Newpthon Raphson modified